 - ACZ monitoring will occur in a well drilled and completed in the basal Tokio Sandstone on the El Dorado Chemical Company (EDCC) property.
 The initial ACZ monitoring zone for the sequestration project is a porous interval in the Tokio Sandstone located at a depth of 2,900 to 3,000 feet below ground level that is located stratigraphically just above the Lower Cretaceous Unconformity.
 The ACZ monitoring well shall be located near the point of carbon dioxide injection, where elevated formation pressure would be the greatest. - The ACZ monitoring well will be outfitted with real-time, continuously recording downhole pressure/temperature gauge.
 The gauge will be referenced to ground level.
 Native formation water will be sampled initially upon well construction (including testing for dissolved gases) for baseline characterization purposes.
 An initial baseline characterization of the Tokio will be performed.
-Quarterly baseline sampling will be performed prior to injection of carbon dioxide. - The ACZ monitoring will be monitored quarterly following initiation of injection of carbon dioxide for any changes in water quality and composition.
-An adaptive fluid sampling program will be initiated with more frequent monitoring events should indications of carbon dioxide be suspected.
+Quarterly baseline sampling will be performed prior to injection of carbon dioxide. - The ACZ monitoring will be monitored quarterly following initiation of injection of carbon dioxide in a new zone for two years for any changes in water quality and composition, after which the frequency goes down to yearly.
+A threshold of a 10 psi over a 30-day average downhole pressure increase vs the average pressure measured during the first year of ACZ monitoring well pressure measurements will be established.
+Or an average 30-day temperature change of 50%, compared to the maximum temperature deviation from the average during the first year of ACZ monitoring well temperature measurements.
+The first year ACZ monitoring well baseline temperature deviation will be measured from when the injection well temperatures have stabilized after well completion.
+Similarly, the 30-day temperature change of 50% vs the maximum deviation, should exclude periods in which well work, or other operations are conducted that might temporarily change the downhole temperatures in the well.
+Note that these triggers are more restrictive than in the IZ monitoring well as the formation is not the injection zone, and leakage could be subtle (if present).
+Once triggered, a sample will be taken to determine if leakage took place.
+An adaptive fluid sampling (increase in sampling) program, to be agreed upon with the EPA, will be initiated with more frequent monitoring events if the sample indicates CO2 leakage, e.g. in the form of the detection of tracers in the sample.
+If the sample does not indicate leakage, sampling will resume at the regular intervals as defined below in Table 5.
+If pressure caused the false trigger, the pressure baseline will set to the new higher 30-day pressure average, which was causing the trigger.
+If temperature caused the false trigger a new baseline will be set which equals the maximum temperature deviation over the preceding year (inclusive of the 30-day temperature average which caused the trigger).
 Field sampling work will be conducted by a qualified Vendor and the selected analytical laboratory will be an Arkansas Accredited Laboratory.